Fourth Quarter 2019: New Jersey Wealth Index

 The RegentAtlantic New Jersey Wealth Index (RANJWI) is a proprietary index that measures the health of the wealth in New Jersey.
 RegentAtlantic developed the index which is based on four major components: Employment, Home Values, Personal Income, and Stock Performance.
 It can range from 0 to 100, with values above 50 indicating that the State has experienced an above average environment for wealth creation.

-The RANJWI’s value for the Fourth Quarter of 2018 is 54.
+The RANJWI’s value for the Fourth Quarter of 2019 is 52.
 That indicates that the environment in the State has been about average for wealth creation.
-The strongest driver of wealth in New Jersey has been a robust jobs market – NJ is approaching 4.2 million employed worker, a new all time record.
-NJ has added jobs in recent years at 1.25% per year – that’s the fastest pace since 2002 and has helped to bring the state unemployment rate down to 4.2%.
+The strongest driver of wealth in New Jersey has been a robust jobs market – NJ is approaching 4.2 million employed workers, a new all time record.
+NJ has added jobs in recent years at 1.15% per year – that’s the fastest pace since 2002 and has helped to bring the state unemployment rate down to 3.2%, below the national average.
 To keep this trend strong the Garden State will need to attract businesses to put down roots in our state.
-Two developments on that front that may help – Candy Giant Mars Wrigley plans to move its corporate headquarters to Newark, bringing 1500 jobs; and Teva Pharmaceuticals, an Israeli maker of generic drugs, plans to move its U.S. headquarters to Parsippany-Troy Hills.

 Important Disclosure Information